 Wentworth is a member of the Colleges of the Fenway (COF), an association of four Fenway-area institutions whose other members are Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, and Simmons College.

-Class standing for undergraduate students is determined by the number of earned credit hours.
+Fall, Spring and Summer registration days are determined by the students class standing which is determined by the number of completed credits at the time of each preregistration period.
 It does not include credit hours for courses in progress or the number of semesters a student has attended the University.

 |Class Year||Earned Credit Hours|